Three Steps for Easy 4C Mailbox Installation

-- Ask the mailbox experts
+- Ask the mailbox experts if you need help

 - Decide how you want your 4C cluster mailboxes mounted